-But when it comes to the wines we serve with our carefully selected and prepared food, most of us could be better informed and make smarter choices, even more adventurous.
+A lot of emphasis is put in the food we eat in the festive season.
+We spend entire evenings looking at cooking books, ordering exotic ingredients in advance and negotiating the murderous environment of supermarkets in the days before Christmas to secure the best and freshest foods for our beloved and guests (not necessarily the same thing).
+But when it comes to the wines, most of us could be better informed and make more adventurous choices.
 For example, instead of serving bubbles with the aperitif or at the end of the meal, why not serve them with food?
 Champagne is just a type of wine that comes from the eponymous region in France.
 There are different kinds of grapes that can be used to produce it and as result, there is a wide variety of Champagne wines, which all taste very different and can be paired with all kinds of food.
-Alexandra Tilling, Louis Roederer Brand Manager at MMLTD, gave me a mix of classic and quirky suggestions to share with you:
+Alexandra Tilling, Louis Roederer Brand Manager at MMLTD, gave me a mix of classic and quirky wine suggestions for Christmas to share with you:

 Louis Roederer Collection 243 MV, Champagne, France